docelic/article_date/README.md

 The parser processes receive downloaded data and try to determine the page creation or modification date using various parsing strategies.
+The current design of the parsing and extraction system is documented in the file *PARSING.md*.

-As each parser finishes scanning through the page, it sends the final results and statistics through another Channel and then wait for another page to parse.
+As each parser finishes scanning through the page, it sends the final results and statistics through the results Channel and then waits for another page to parse.

 ### In more general terms

-The implemented design based on downloaders, channels, and parser threads is chosen based on the idea that a real-world, larger system could use a similar architecture on a larger scale.
+The implemented design based on downloaders, channels, and parser threads is chosen on the idea that a real-world, larger system could use a similar architecture on a larger scale.

 For example, the downloader processes might be advanced clients capable